Pumph0use/IntelliTwitch/README.md

  username case does not matter.
  - Attach your `IntelliTwitchBotInfo` to the `IntelliTwitchManager` field labeled `Bot Info`.
  - Give your database a name, without the `.db` extension, within the `IntelliTwitchManager`.
- - **The `Streaming Assets` folder is 100% necessary even though it starts empty.
+ - **The** `Streaming Assets` **folder is 100% necessary even though it starts empty.
 Your database file will appear here after this first run.

+ ## Must be ran before first use!
+ - **Open the context menu on the** `IntelliTwitchManager` **(the gear button on the script inspector) and click Build Database.
+This will create a database file and load the tables.
+It will completely wipe all data from any existing database with the same name.**

  ## Creating Commands and Actions